Blizzard, Ice, Slush Storm, and Rain, December 13-17, 2022

 Courtesy C. Zeppelin

 In central and northern Minnesota, the wintry precipitation was at its heaviest, with many areas receiving 4-8 inches of sticky, "cement-mixer" snow that clung to almost all surfaces.
-The high water content of this concoction, often on top of ice accumulations, overwhelmed some tree limbs, which then fell onto powerlines, knocking out power for customers in Pine County on and neighboring areas of east-central Minnesota on Wednesday.
+The high water content of this concoction, often on top of ice accumulations, overwhelmed some tree limbs, which then fell onto powerlines, knocking out power for customers in Pine County and neighboring areas of east-central Minnesota on Wednesday.
 Strong easterly winds off of Lake Superior enhanced the already-heavy precipitation near and inland from the north shore, with lightning and thunder accompanying wind-driven waves of heavy snow in and around Duluth on Wednesday morning.
 The winds and heavy snow produced blizzard conditions along the north shore, where many communities reported 10-18 inches of accumulation by the end of Wednesday.
 Communities east of Grand Forks and around Grand Rapids also reported accumulations of a foot or more through Wednesday.

 Virtually all of Minnesota received over a third of an inch of precipitation from the first wave, the vast majority of the state received over a half-inch, and about a fifth of the state received an inch or more.